Ahmad Najib Aris: Early life

 Ahmad Najib bin Aris was born and raised in Muar, Malaysia.
 His date of birth was sometime in 1976.
 Ahmad Najib was the second of four siblings in the family.

-Ahmad Najib studied up to his third year in secondary school (Form Three) before he dropped out without continuing his final two years of secondary school education (secondary school education in Malaysia lasts five years), because he had to work to support his family, and was hard-working.
+Ahmad Najib studied up to his third year in secondary school (Form Three) before he dropped out without continuing his final two years of secondary school education (secondary school education in Malaysia lasts five years), because he had to work to support his family.
 In 1998, he came from Muar to Kuala Lumpur.

 Ahmad Najib was later married with two children (aged between two and one at the time of his sentencing), and was employed as an airplane cabin cleaner in Malaysia Airlines since 2000.
 Ahmad Najib lived in Pantai Dalam before committing the murder of Canny Ong.
 According to people who knew him, Ahmad Najib was a man of good character and responsible in his work.